FranciscoMoretti/site/content/blog/quokka-playground-run-javascript-and-typescript-in-vs-code.md

 Quokka's "Time Machine" feature allows you to debug files step by step, providing a powerful tool to pinpoint and resolve issues in your code.
 Additionally, Quokka enables you to effortlessly share your scratchpad via [codeclip.io](http://codeclip.io/) with just a single button click, promoting collaboration and knowledge sharing among developers.

 ## Conclusion

 Quokka is a powerful extension that simplifies code testing and learning in JavaScript and TypeScript development.
 While it may not be the ultimate solution, it offers a range of features that can significantly improve your coding experience.
 Give Quokka a try and unlock a more efficient and enjoyable testing journey in Visual Studio Code.
 Happy coding! 🚀

+For more features and details check out the official docs https://quokkajs.com/